SteamFork/.github/README.md

-SteamFork is an immutable Linux distribution that aims to be as SteamOS like as possible without sacrificing device compatibility.
+SteamFork is a personal project to create an immutable Linux distribution that is as SteamOS like as possible without sacrificing device compatibility.

 ## Downloads
 Download links for installation are available at the following url: [SteamFork.org](https://www.steamfork.org/steamfork-installer/), and updates are available OTA.